 My main research interests include:

-Link to Radio Frequency research group: http://www9.open.ac.uk/mct-ei/research/radio-frequency-research
+I am also part of the Radio Frequency research group: http://www9.open.ac.uk/mct-ei/research/radio-frequency-research

 At the moment, I am involved in the production of the Module T212 (Electronics: Sensing, Logic and Actuation).
 To be more precise, I am preparing material for the block on Sensing.